galpin/pluck/README.md

 ## Introduction

-The easiest way to get started is to use `pluck.read_graphql` to execute a query.
+The easiest way to get started is to run `pluck.execute` with a query.

 Let's read the first five SpaceX launches into a data-frame:

 ```python
 import pluck